Aliases for PSME4 Gene

 GeneCards Summary for PSME4 Gene

 PSME4 (Proteasome Activator Subunit 4) is a Protein Coding gene.
-Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and CLEC7A (Dectin-1) signaling.
 GO annotations related to this gene include binding and peptidase activator activity.

 UniProtKB/Swiss-Prot Summary for PSME4 Gene